AMD Ryzen 9 3950x Breaks World Record | Ryzen 3000 Latest News

 As many will know, AMD is set to release their new range of super powerful processors this July 7th.
 However, what they didn't mention back at Computex, was the final (we think) piece of the Ryzen 3000 puzzle, the 3950x.

 The 3950x is the 16core, 32thread mainstream AM4 socket processor and is rumored to be their most powerful consumer CPU to date.
 However, that's not the reason it's been in headlines of late.
 That reason is solely down to overclockers pushing the 3950x to over 5GHz on every core.
 That's right, every core.
+You can check where to buy the AMD 3950X right here.

 The three records broken are as follows: